pellepelster/pages/solidblocks.de/content/_index.en.md

     {{</feature>}}

     {{<feature title="Disaster Recovery" iconClasses="fa-fire solidblocks-green">}}
       Restoring environments from backups is tested regularly and is included in both the playbooks and developer briefings.
-All components are designed such that the entire environment can be destroyed at any time, and then fully rebuilt from the backups.
+All components are designed in a way, that the entire environment can be destroyed at any time, and then fully rebuilt from the backups.
     {{</feature>}}

   {{</feature-row>}}